 Adriana and Andrew, the co-founder, took this journey to the next level in January 2018 by setting up Elephant Therapy & Training with its dedicated training facility and an overarching mission to empower communities.
 Further training and seminars will also be offered to the larger population.
 Adriana and Andrew see the organisation growing over the forthcoming years and indeed their aspiration is for it to become a training institute in its own right.

-Elephants are considered to be part of the keystone species; animals that play a unique and crucial role in the way an ecosystem functions.
-Without keystone species, the ecosystem would be dramatically different or cease to exist altogether.
+Elephants are considered to be part of the keystone species.
+Keystone species play a crucial role in the way an ecosystem functions.
+Without them, the ecosystem would be dramatically different or cease to exist altogether.

-Indeed elephants engage in interesting rituals, such as returning to the site of dead ancestors where they mourn and process old wounds from previous generations.
-In so doing, they appear to be able to process and thus release the ancestors’ energetic ties and lineage, one of the most important tasks for the psyche to develop freely and adaptively.
+Indeed elephants engage in interesting rituals, such as returning to the site of dead ancestors where they grieve and mourn.
+In so doing, they appear to be able to process - and thus release - the ancestors’ energetic ties and lineage, which can be considered as being one of the most important tasks for the psyche to develop freely and adaptively.

-The elephant has one of the most closely knit societies of any living species and evidence shows their families can only be separated by death or capture; this reflects the importance of the relational and inter-subjective dimensions of existence, a pivotal developing field in postmodern clinical psychology and neuropsychology.
+The elephant has one of the most closely knit societies of any living species and evidence shows their families can only be separated by death or capture.
+A metaphor to remind us of the importance of the existential relational and inter-subjective dimensions, pivotal developing fields in pioneering clinical psychology and neuropsychology.

 The relevance of relationships to elephants, including cross-generational relationships, also parallels how inherently fundamental relationships are for human beings, offering the opportunity to repair or remake wounds.
 Relationships also remind us how wounds and trauma are transgenerationally passed on, enhancing the relevance of the work on the self to break old maladaptive patterns.